 So far, over 1 million has been donated by Commonbond and the Pencils of Promise program has built over 500 schools through their work.

 A very unique offering that they bring to the table is the option for a hybrid loan.

 The hybrid loan from Commonbond comes with:

-Borrowers receive a lower fixed rate than with Commonbond’s 10-, 15-, or 20- year fixed rate products.
+Borrowers receive a lower fixed rate than with Commonbond student loan refinancing’s 10-, 15-, or 20- year fixed rate products.

-Monthly payment is lower than their 5-year products.
+The estimated monthly payment is lower than their 5-year loan products, too.

 Borrowers must meet certain requirements to qualify:

 - Cosigner not required, but having one can get you a better rate

 - Must have a current address in one of these states.
 Refinancing is not available in Mississippi, Nevada, or Vermont